 Base fee is the minimum price per unit of gas for inclusion in this block, calculated by the network based on demand for block space.
-Priority fee or tip is set voluntarily by the user to compensate the miners.
-Under this mechanism, the base fee is burnt by the network, and miners receive only the tip from the users as their compensation.
+Priority fee or tip is set voluntarily by the user to compensate the validators.
+Under this mechanism, the base fee is burnt by the network, and validators receive only the tip from the users as their compensation.

 Recycling the example we used for Alice and Bob, let’s say if Alice were to pay Bob 1 ETH after the London upgrade.
 Gas limit was still 21,000.
 Base fee was 100 gwei.
 Alice included a tip of 50 gwei.

 gas fee = base fee + tip = 150 gwei